POTS and Autism: Shared Symptoms, Differences & More

 Fatigue and low energy

-Both POTS and autism can involve overwhelming fatigue.
-For people with POTS, fatigue often follows changes in blood flow and heart rate.
-For autistic individuals, fatigue may stem from sensory overload, social demands, or executive function strain.
+Both POTS and Autism can involve overwhelming fatigue.
+In people with POTS, fatigue is among the most commonly reported symptoms (affecting ~91% of patients).
+For Autistic individuals, fatigue is often linked to sensory overload, social demands, or executive function strain.
 Together, these factors can compound, making rest and pacing essential.

 Dizziness and lightheadedness

-Dizziness is a hallmark of POTS, especially when standing up.
-Autistic individuals may also describe feeling lightheaded during sensory overwhelm or overstimulation.
-Although the causes differ, the result can look similar: a sudden sense of imbalance, weakness, or loss of focus that disrupts daily activities.
+Dizziness is a hallmark of POTS, particularly upon standing, and is reported commonly in POTS patients.
+Autistic individuals may sometimes feel lightheaded during episodes of sensory overload or overwhelm.
+Although the causes differ, the result may look similar: a sudden sense of imbalance, weakness, or loss of focus that disrupts daily activities.

 Difficulty with focus and memory